RGANJAM-786/K8s/Ingress.md

 👉 Ingress is a Kubernetes object that manages external access (HTTP/HTTPS) to services inside the cluster.
 It acts like a smart router or entry point for your cluster traffic.

+🔹 Key Features of Ingress (Simplified)

+Centralized Entry Point
+👉 Instead of exposing every service separately, Ingress gives you one common gateway to handle all external traffic.

+Path-based Routing
+👉 You can send traffic to different services based on the URL path.

+Example: myapp.com/api goes to the API service, and myapp.com/web goes to the Web service.

+Host-based Routing
+👉 You can route traffic based on the domain name.

+Example: api.myapp.com goes to the API service, and web.myapp.com goes to the Web service.

+TLS/SSL Termination
+👉 Ingress can manage HTTPS certificates, so users connect securely.
+You don’t need to configure SSL separately on every service.

+Cost Efficient
+👉 Instead of creating a LoadBalancer for each service (which is expensive in cloud), you just use one Ingress Controller to handle traffic for all services.

 🔹 How does it work?